TheDrBee/oSCILLAtor/README.md

 ## Overview
 Exampes and Snippets of the [scilla programming language](https://scilla.readthedocs.io/en/latest/).

 Contracts are all in folder `contracts/`.
+The subdirectory `templates` containts scilla contracts that are "ready to use" implementations of best practices (see [Templates](#templates)).

 Scripts using the [Zilliqa JS lib](https://github.com/Zilliqa/Zilliqa-JavaScript-Library) that deploy the contracts and interact with them through their transitions are in folder `js/`.
 They are run in that directory using: `node <ScriptName.js>`.